rahulsingh34/event-streaming-pipeline/README.md

 # Kafka ETL Pipeline

-Designed a streaming data pipeline with Kafka.
+Designed a streaming data pipeline with simulated event data.

 ### Overview
 - Simulated data for user events on a music application